 So as a summary:

 - Exchange a small amount of your local currency to Mexican pesos before you take off.
-Consider having enough pesos for a few expenses upon arrival, such as tips, the taxi, a drink or a small meal before you arrive at your lodging, etc.
+Consider having enough pesos for a few expenses upon arrival, such as tips, a taxi, a drink or a small meal before you arrive at your lodging, etc.

 - Avoid exchange rate hassles paying with a credit card whenever available.